2004 NFL season: Final regular season standings

-N.Y.
-Giants finished ahead of Dallas and Washington in the NFC East based on better head-to-head record (3–1 to Dallas' 2–2 to Washington's 1–3).

-Dallas finished ahead of Washington in the NFC East based on better head-to-head record (2–0).
+Conference standings

 Playoffs

 The Miami Dolphins were the first team to be eliminated from the playoff race, having reached a 1–9 record by week 11.

 Bracket

 Milestones

 The following teams and players set all-time NFL records during the season:

 The Colts led the NFL with 522 points scored.
 The Colts tallied more points in the first half of each of their games of the 2004 NFL season (277 points) than seven other NFL teams managed in the entire season.
 Despite throwing for 49 touchdown passes, Peyton Manning attempted fewer than 500 passes for the first time in his NFL career.
 The San Francisco 49ers' record 420 consecutive scoring games that had started in Week 5 of the 1977 season ended in Week 2 of the season.